Cliffe, Richmondshire: Cliffe residents and visitors

 All Saints church at Manfield, with which Cliffe once shared a parish, contains windows and monuments dated from the 16th to 19th centuries, dedicated to the Witham and Wilson families of Cliffe Hall.
 The hall came into possession of the Withams by the marriage of George Witham, Esq., with Margaret, daughter and co-heir of John Wawton, of Cliffe.
 She died in 1479, and is buried at Manfield.
 Cliffe Hall with its chapel had its place in British clerical history: the Reverend William Hogarth, the first Bishop of Hexham 1850–1861, came from Cliffe.
 Henry Thornton Maire Witham was the priest at Cliffe chapel in 1800, and he had ten children.
 The youngest son, Thomas Edward, was baptised in the chapel in 1806, and later became a missionary.
 After the chapel was closed, T.E.
-Witham built St Mary's church at Gainford around 1855.
+Witham built St Osmund's church at Gainford around 1855.

 Thomas Wright was farmer and corn miller in 1823, possibly at Clowbeck Mill.
 Henry Clay Work, the American composer of Marching Through Georgia, visited Cliffe and heard in 1875 of the odd incident in the George Hotel when the grandfather clock stopped the moment its owner died.
 He wrote a celebrated song about it.
 In 1890, John Gerald Wilson Esquire of Cliffe Hall was a County Magistrate for Gilling West Petty sessional division.
 Bulmer's Directory 1890 describes him as "Wilson John Gerald, J.P., D.L., Colonel commanding the West Yorkshire Brigade of Volunteers, and 3rd York and Lancashire Regiment of Militia; Alderman North Riding County Council, and ex-officio member of the Darlington Board of Guardians, Cliffe hall."
 Ernest Hill, M.A.
 (Camb.), was at Cliffe Lodge in 1890, and John Dent was farmer and miller at Clowbeck Mill, with a possible relative William Dent running Clowbeck Farm.
 Murrough John Wilson, J.P., of Cliffe was the lord of the manor of Manfield in 1914, and later Conservative MP for Richmond.